hpc-unibe-ch/hpc-unibe-ch.github.io/docs/getting-Started/login-ssh.md

  * Click 'Session' in the top left corner:
  ![MobaXterm Start](../images/mobaXterm_01_start.png "MobaXterm Start")
  * In "SSH" tab:
-     - Set the remote host to submit.unibe.ch
+     - Set the remote host to a login node, e.g. submit01.unibe.ch
      -  Enable the "Specify username" option and put your Campus Account short name in the corresponding box (here user ms20e149 will be used)
  * In the "Advanced SSH settings"
      - Set SSH-browser type to 'SCP (enhanced speed)'